 Asphalt Shingles Types and Features

 Since asphalt (75% sloped roofs market share) and metal (15% sloped roofs market share) own such a large part of the market, we want to take a closer look at each.

 Fiberglass asphalt shingles are offered in three basic grades:

 Each type of shingles is available in an impressive range of colors.
-While the basic 3-tab shingles are only rated for 60mph-80mph wind uplift, architectural/dimensional and luxury shingles are rated for 110mph wind, but with enhanced installation techniques, the warranty can be boosted to 130mph on many architectural shingle lines.
+While the basic 3-tab shingles are only rated for 60 MPH to 80 MPH wind uplift, architectural/dimensional and luxury shingles are rated for 110 mph wind uplift, but with enhanced installation techniques, the warranty can be boosted to 130 MPH on many architectural shingle lines.

-Solar/heat resistant “cool” shingles, impact resistant shingles and shingles treated to resist algae staining are worth considering if your climate conditions dictate.
-Most are dimensional shingles, but there are a few three-tab shingle options.
+Solar/heat resistant “cool” shingles, impact resistant shingles and shingles treated to resist algae staining are worth considering if your climate conditions require it.
+Most residential roofing products come as dimensional shingles, but there are also a few basic three-tab shingle options.

 Popular Asphalt Shingle Brands

-GAF and CertainTeed are two most popular brands in residential roofing market.
+GAF and CertainTeed are two most popular brands in the residential roofing market.
 CertainTeed shingles are known for their premium quality and comprehensive warranty.
 GAF shingles are known for their overall great value and a wide range of styles.
-That being said, the most popular brand of asphalt shingles in the US for mid-range homes is GAF Timberline HD architectural aka dimensional shingles.
+That said, the most popular brand of asphalt shingles in the US for mid-range homes is GAF Timberline HDZ architectural aka dimensional shingles.

 Metal Roofing Types and Features

 Metal roofing has come a long way in the last few decades and now is a viable option for any house including upscale luxury homes.
 Here’s an overview of your options.